CollinsGH/Mobile-Application-Development-Project/README.md

 + Successfully submit the application to the Windows Store

 ### Planning
+For this project I decided to make a camera app.
+The possible features for this application include automatically captioning an image and displayng the photos on a map, where each photo was taken.

 ### Development

+#### Camera
+The camera aspect of this project required both the Camera and Microphone capabilities in the manifest file.

 #### Finding a free image tagging API